Identifying Causal Effects in Information Provision Experiments

+The identification arguments in this paper use results in correlated random coefficients models from \citet{mastenIdentificationInstrumental16} and \citet{grahamIdentificationEstimation12}, generalized here to a nonparametric potential outcomes framework. \citet{vz_aeri} study TSLS in information provision experiments and provide conditions under which TSLS targets \textit{some non-negatively weighted average}.
+This paper proposes an alternative to TSLS that targets the \textit{equally-weighted average}.

 The remainder of this paper is organized as follows.
-Section \ref{sec:setup-notation} presents the conceptual framework and introduces the three classes of experiments.
-Section \ref{sec:lit_weights} presents workhorse specifications that are weighted averages of individual effects with weights proportional to the first stage variation in beliefs.
-Section \ref{sec:lls} presents the LLS estimator and establishes conditions that identify the APE.
-Section \ref{sec:application} presents six empirical applications demonstrating that TSLS attenuation is widespread.
+Section \ref{sec:setup-notation} develops the conceptual framework.
+Section \ref{sec:lit_weights} shows that standard panel and TSLS estimators target weighted averages of individual slopes; panel regressions have negative weights.
+Section \ref{sec:lls} proposes the LLS estimator, which identifies an unweighted average.
+Section \ref{sec:comparing_estimators} shows that under linearity, the unweighted average can be used to extrapolate.
+Section \ref{sec:application} shows that attenuation is empirically widespread.
 Section \ref{sec:conclusion} concludes.